A detailed statistical analysis of the mass profiles of galaxy clusters: Summary discussion

 \section{Summary \& discussion}

 We have conducted a careful statistical analysis of the constraints on mass distribution models of galaxy clusters which can be derived from X-ray observations.
 We find that the NFW model is the preferred two-parameter model and that the Moore model is decisively ruled out.
-There is moderate evidence that the data require an additional free parameter that alters the shape of the mass profile, and the best choice is a model similar to the NFW but with a freely varying inner slope.
-If we assume this slope to be universal, we can constrain it to be close to or slightly steeper than the NFW, but our data suggest that the shape parameter must be determined individually.
+There is moderate evidence that the data require an additional free parameter that alters the shape of the mass profile and according to our analysis the best choice is a model similar to the NFW but with a freely varying inner slope.
+If we assume this slope to be universal, we can constrain it to be close to that of the NFW but our data suggest that the shape parameter must be determined individually.

-Significantly, the clusters in our sample prefer very different values for the inner slope, some prefer flat cores while others prefer steep cusps.
-The shape-parameters of the other two three-parameter models we consider, the S\'ersic and transNFW, also show considerable scatter across our sample.
-We conclude that there is a strong indication in our data that the mass profile is not universal but suffers considerable halo-to-halo scatter.
-The limited size of our sample means that we cannot assess whether this is in disagreement with the results of numerical simulations.
-Of course, we can force universality of the inner slope, in which case we find that it is preferred to be slightly steeper than the NFW value of $-1$.
-However, when the goodness--of--fit of each cluster is taken into account using the method of Bayesian hyper-parameters, the credible interval becomes significantly larger, partly because of the smaller effective sample size, but also because of the lack of universality.
+Significantly, the clusters in our sample prefer quite different values for the inner slope, some prefer flat cores while others prefer steep cusps.
+The shape-parameters of the S\'ersic and transNFW models also show considerable scatter across our sample.
+We conclude that there is a strong indication in our data that the total mass profile is not universal but suffers considerable halo-to-halo scatter.
+The limited size of our sample means that we cannot state whether this is in disagreement with the results of numerical simulations.
+However, when the goodness--of--fit of each cluster is taken into account using the method of Bayesian hyper-parameters, the credible interval becomes significantly larger, partly due to the smaller effective sample size, but also because of the lack of universality.
+Alternatively if, against best efforts, some clusters in our sample are not relaxed, that may cause the lack of universality we find.

 This analysis stands out from the numerous observational results that claim significant discrepancies from simulations based on only one or a few observed clusters.
 We acknowledge that our sample size is still limited, but it allows us to discuss the issue of universality.
-Given that halos in numerical simulations which include baryons are still not readily mass produced with sufficient resolution, which makes the question of halo to halo scatter difficult to assess, it is not possible to decide if the strong indication of a non-universal model that we see is at odds with the numerical predictions.
+Given that halos in numerical simulations which include baryons are still not readily mass produced with sufficient resolution, which makes the question of halo to halo scatter difficult to assess, it is not possible to decide if the indication of a non-universal model that we see is at odds with the numerical predictions, nor to assess how the central galaxy affects the simulated mass profiles.